LemmyNet/lemmy-docs/src/en/users/01-getting-started.md

 - **Avatar**: Profile picture that is shown next to all your posts
 - **Banner**: A header image for your profile page

 On this page you can also change the email and password.
-Additionally there are many other settings available, which allow customizing your browsing experience:
+Additionally there are many other settings available, which allow customizing of your browsing experience:

 - **Blocks** (tab at top of the page): Here you can block users and communities, so that their posts will be hidden.
 - **Interface language**: Which language the user interface should use.